Teichm\"uller spaces, polynomial loci, and degeneration in spaces of algebraic correspondences: A character variety of correspondences

 \subsubsection{A stratification of character varieties}

-The character varieties for different signatures of the same degree are naturally stratified.
-Suppose that $\kappa_1 \prec_\pi \kappa_2$ and $\pi$ is regular.
-Then the character variety $\Rat_{\kappa_2}(\C)/\sim$ can be attached to the character variety $\Rat_{\kappa_1}(\C)/\sim$ at infinity.
+The character varieties for various characteristic data of the same degree are naturally stratified.
+Suppose that $\kappa_1\prec_\pi~\kappa_2$.
+Then the character variety $\Rat_{\kappa_2}(\C)/\!\!\sim$ can be attached to the character variety $\Rat_{\kappa_1}(\C)/\!\!\sim$ at infinity.
 We define the topology in the following way (c.f.
 Definition \ref{defn:cvrationalmap}).